 Compensation and job-training: Upon entry into the workforce development program, participants are matched with high quality childcare programs in and around the neighborhoods of focus for a six-month, on-the-job training placement that begins around the same time as their first early childhood college-level course.

-Education and Career Pathways: Participation requires a commitment to six-month training and education program (one semester).
+Education and Career Pathways: Participation requires a commitment to a six-month training and education program (one semester).
 Continued participation and pursuit of higher career pathway goals will be encouraged beyond the semester to help participants increase their wage-earning capacity to levels allowing for self-sufficiency and continued investment in their career goals.

 Working Environments: This program takes a three-pronged “student first” approach in supporting participants to maintain both short-term and long-term career success.
 Targeted support activities are focused in three areas: